Sultanpur, Uttarakhand

 Sultanpur is a town in Udham Singh Nagar district in the Indian state of Uttarakhand.
-It is located approximately 15 kilometres from Kashipur and 42 kilometers from Rudrapur.
+It is located approximately 15 km from Kashipur and 42 km from Rudrapur.

 Location

 Sultanpur is located in the Terai tract, which runs from the Uttar Pradesh border to the Haldwani at north.
 It is at the east bank of the holy Koshi river, which is well known for its illegal mining of sand.

 Administration and politics

 Sultanpur patti falls in the Bazpur Legislative assembly of the Uttarakhand state.
-The local MLA is the current cabinet minister Yashpal Arya.
+The local MLA is Yashpal Arya.
 The town is in charge of the Chairman & Executive Officer.
 It has a committee consisting of a chairman with ward members.
 It is divided into seven wards for election purposes.
 Namely Shivnagar, aryanagar, tanda-banjara, gandhinagar, adarshnagar, netanagar and shyamnagar.
 Municipal elections are held once every five years, with results being decided by popular vote.
-Elections to the Sultanpur patti were held in 2018, and Rajendra Sharma, an independent politician was elected.
-Sharma defeated Mohammad Rafi from Congress by 745 votes.
+Elections to the Sultanpur patti were held in 2025, and Rajeev Kumar, BJP candidate was elected.
+Sharma defeated Sajjid Hussain, an independent candidate by 1,044 votes.